Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 Earlier in this Briefing, we broke down the GI and GL of a few particularly healthy foods: cannellini beans, black rice, and farro.
 These are foundational elements of the HD because they are loaded with fiber and resistant starch which our GMB needs to maintain healthy bacterial depth and breadth.
 And, because they are relatively low glycemic foods, they don’t initiate inflammation-causing blood sugar spikes or provoke insulin-overshoot that, over time, nudges us toward metabolic syndrome.
 Now, consider the following dish that I made this morning:

 The resultant foundational element can be mixed with or added to in myriad ways to create meals that are nutrient and fiber-dense while being calorically and glycemically low.
-I plated the foundational element, adding some pomegranate seeds, kimchee, roasted broccoli, and a fried egg.
+I plated the foundational element, adding some pomegranate seeds, kimchee (for the probiotics), roasted broccoli, and a fried egg.
 Here was Tricia’s and my breakfast this morning:

 Notice the kimchee (made here using cubed radishes) is not a true serving but just a taste.
 The data suggest that it is not the volume of probiotic microorganisms consumed in a meal that shifts the GMB toward better diversity but rather the frequency with which we expose the GMB to something teeming with healthy microbes.